qr-merger/merger/README.md

 - Please use the `release` function of this project at: [https://github.com/hifocus/merger/releases](https://github.com/hifocus/merger/releases).
 Please only use the `latest` non `pre-release version` of `Merger` in production environment.

-- If you have diffculties modifing the `.html` file to get your own merged qrcode, we suggest you to use [Visual Studio Code](https://code.visualstudio.com/), an open source code editor.
+- If you have diffculties modifying the `.html` file to get your own merged qrcode, we suggest you to use [Visual Studio Code](https://code.visualstudio.com/), an open source code editor.
 Download it directly from HXCO Get: [https://get.soft.org/vscode](https://get.soft.org).

 ## Notices